The Wilderness Toolkit: A Mountain Biker's Guide to Working With Wilderness

 Bicycles and Wilderness

-In 1984 the U.S. Forest Service changed the definition of mechanized so that "[P]ossessing or using a … bicycle" in a designated Wilderness area is prohibited.
-That early reaction to the infant sport of mountain biking was one of the first to ban bicycling on public lands and was followed by all other agencies that manage Wilderness.
+In 1984 the USDA Forest Service changed the definition of mechanized so that "[P]ossessing or using a … bicycle" in a designated Wilderness area is prohibited.
+That early reaction to the infant sport of mountain biking was one of the first to ban bicycling on public lands and was followed by the Bureau of Land Management, National Park Service and the US Fish & Wildlife Service, all the other agencies that manage Wilderness.

 How are Wilderness Areas Designated?